RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 This includes many Bioinformatics applications, RStudio, etc. Below are the steps to start a container.

+A user must have an HPC3 account to use the portal.

 1. **Authenticate at Jupyterhub portal**

    Point your browser
    to `https://hpc3.rcic.uci.edu/biojhub4/hub/login <https://hpc3.rcic.uci.edu/biojhub4/hub/login>`_
-   You will see the following screen where you will Use your usual login credentials (UCInetID and password) to sign in:
+   You will see the following screen where you will use your usual login credentials (UCInetID and password) to sign in:

    .. figure:: images/jhub-signin.png